5argon/Firestorm/README.md

 ## Why not Unity's JsonUtility

 It sucks!
-The JSON from Firestore has polymorphic union fields (see [example](https://firebase.google.com/docs/firestore/reference/rest/v1beta1/Value)) and it is impossible to work with without at least JSON to `Dictionary` support to put the field names as dict key then do reflections etc. I used Json.NET to iterate and peel out the JSON with `JObject` LINQ support and to tailor made a JSON that Firebase would accept.
+The JSON from Firestore has polymorphic union fields (see [example](https://firebase.google.com/docs/firestore/reference/rest/v1beta1/Value)) and it is impossible to work with without good iteration method on the JSON.
+I used Json.NET to iterate and peel out the JSON with `JObject` LINQ support and to tailor made a JSON that Firebase would accept.

 ## Limitations